Robert Charles Tullius

 American racing driver and team owner

-Robert Charles “Bob” Tullius, a pioneering American racing driver and influential team owner, passed away on March 16, 2026, at the age of 95 in Port Orange, Florida.
+Robert Charles “Bob” Tullius, a pioneering American racing driver and influential team owner widely hailed as a legend, passed away on March 16, 2026, at the age of 95 in Port Orange, Florida.
+IMSA President John Doonan paid tribute to Tullius, calling him 'one of the true originals in American sports car racing,' a 'visionary competitor, a gifted team leader, and a gentleman whose presence elevated every paddock he entered.'
+Doonan also shared a personal connection, noting Tullius was a 'lifelong hero' and a friend of his grandfather.
 Born on December 7, 1930, in Rochester, New York, Tullius left an indelible mark on motorsports, particularly through his formidable Group 44 Inc. racing team and his enduring association with British sports cars.
-His career, spanning over three decades, was characterized by a relentless pursuit of excellence and a keen understanding of both driving and team management.

-Tullius’s journey into racing began in 1961, almost by chance, when he took his wife’s Triumph TR3 to driving school.
-He quickly demonstrated a natural talent, winning his first race and subsequently securing a points championship in his inaugural year.
-This early success propelled him to leave his sales job at Kodak and dedicate himself fully to the burgeoning world of professional motorsports.
+Before his illustrious racing career, Tullius served a term in the U.S. Air Force, where a leg injury ended his football playing days.
+He then took a sales job at Kodak, first in Rochester, New York, and later in Alexandria, Virginia.
+His journey into racing began in 1961, almost by chance, when he took his wife’s Triumph TR3 to driving school, winning his first race and securing a points championship in his inaugural year.
+This early success led to a pivotal moment in 1963 when his supervisor at Kodak forced him to choose between his business career and racing; Tullius opted to dedicate himself fully to motorsports.

 Those who wish to honor Robert's memory are invited to .